CodeRizz01/React/readme.md

 curly braces in the <h1> tag : this urly barces in the tag is known as "Variable Injection"

-usestate in react - State is a unique thing in react which simply just getting constantly monitored.
-And any change in the state reRenders the UI on the web, and thats why the state is being designed for
+**usestate in react** - *State is a unique thing in react which simply just getting constantly monitored.
+And any change in the state reRenders the UI on the web, and thats why the state is being designed for.*

 useSate() : useState is a hook that returns you something in the format of array, the first is variable and the second one is method/function